star-whale/starwhale/docs/docs/reference/cli/model.md

 ## Summary

 - Commands for model lifecycle management.
-- For standalone instance, `model` command use local disk to create, build and store **Starwhale Model**.
+- For standalone instances, the `model` command uses the local disk to create, build, and store **Starwhale Model**.
-- For cloud instance, `model` command manage the remote cloud models with HTTP API.
+- For cloud instances, the `model` command manages remote models through HTTP API.
-- Model is in one project.
 - **Model URI** in format: `[<Project URI>/model]<model name>[/version/<version id>]`.

 ## All Sub-Commands